facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/4_logging.md

 [![Example](https://img.shields.io/badge/-Example-informational)](https://github.com/facebookresearch/hydra/blob/master/examples/tutorials/basic/running_your_hydra_app/4_logging/my_app.py)

 People often do not use Python logging due to the setup cost.
-Hydra solves that by configuring the Python logging for you.
+Hydra solves this by configuring the Python logging for you.

-By default Hydra logs at the INFO level to both the console and a log file in the automatic working directory.
+By default, Hydra logs at the INFO level to both the console and a log file in the automatic working directory.

-Example of logging with Hydra:
+An example of logging with Hydra:

 ```python
 import logging